elastic/stack-docker/README.md

 ![Docker VM memory settings](screenshots/docker-vm-memory-settings.png)

 ## Starting the stack
-Try `docker-compose up` to create a demonstration Elastic stack with Elasticsearch, Kibana, Logstash, Auditbeat, Metricbeat, Filebeat, Packetbeat, and Heartbeat.
+Try `docker-compose up` to create a demonstration Elastic Stack with Elasticsearch, Kibana, Logstash, Auditbeat, Metricbeat, Filebeat, Packetbeat, and Heartbeat.

-Point a browser at `http://localhost:5601` to see the results.
+Point a browser at [`http://localhost:5601`](http://localhost:5601) to see the results.

 Log in with `elastic` / `changeme`.